ankitasks1/Seqwalker/README.md

 Step 6.
 Test the package

-Note the package folder is uploaded to Carmbridge_Work_Codes and can be downloded and rerun with all these Step 1-6.
+Note the package folder is uploaded to Cambridge_Work_Codes in Github and can be downloded and rerun with all these Step 1-6.

 ### Installation
 <pre>